maxiikk/PasswordManager/README.md

   2. pyperclip
   3. pycryptodome

-Open your command prompt (not the python idle!) and type **pip install packagename** where package name is the name of each of the above libraries
+Open your command prompt (not the python idle!) and type **pip install packagename** where package name is the name of each of the above libraries (type the names exactly as shown above)

+If you have any questions or suggestions, ill be here to help